Immersive 'Beyond Van Gogh' exhibit coming to Virginia Beach

-VIRGINIA BEACH, Va. — The traveling immersive art exhibit "Beyond Van Gogh," is making its way to the Virginia Beach Convention Center from July 6 to September 2.
+VIRGINIA BEACH, Va. — The traveling immersive art exhibit "Beyond Van Gogh," is making its way to the Virginia Beach Convention Center from July 6 to September 2, presented in partnership with the Virginia Arts Festival.

 According to the exhibit's website, "through the use of cutting-edge projection technology and an original score, Beyond Van Gogh breathes new life into over 300 of Van Gogh's artworks."

-The exhibit is comprised of four trillion pixels that "gives the guest the opportunity to become one with his paintings," says the website.
+The exhibit is comprised of 4 trillion pixels that "gives the guest the opportunity to become one with his paintings," says the website.

 If you'd like to register to attend the exhibit, you can click here.